 ALTER TABLE department MODIFY dep_name varchar (15);

 c.
-To drop or delete a field of the table.
-Syntax-
+Following is the syntax to drop or delete a field of the table.

 ALTER TABLE <table_name> DROP COLUMN < column_name>;